 - Required the Governor’s office to work and report annually on the effect of climate in Colorado

 - Allowed drivers to show proof of insurance to law enforcement using their cell phones

 - Guaranteed the right to vote for young people committed to the Div. of Youth Corrections.

-You also elected me to be careful of every vote, regardless if it had a Democratic or Republican sponsor, or had both.
+You also elected me to be careful of every vote, regardless if it had a Democratic or Republican sponsor, or both.
 I may be a proud, progressive Democrat, but I brought an independent-minded outlook to the legislature.
-If I felt very strongly that a bill was not good public policy, I voted no, even if the majority voted yes.
+I believe I share that in common with my legislative predecessors, Sen. Ken Gordon, Rep. Joe Miklosi, and Rep. Alice Borodkin.

-My office was always buzzing with activity, working for you, my constituent.
-I hope you will always feel comfortable to visit me at the Capitol, call, email, or text me, or follow me on Twitter or Facebook.
+My office is always buzzing with activity, working for you, my constituent.
+I hope you will always feel comfortable visiting me at the Capitol, and please don’t hesitate to call, email, or text me.
+I encourage you to follow me on Twitter or Facebook, too.
 I am at your service.
-It is my hope that you are pleased with my work and will support me in the election in November.
+It is my hope that you are pleased with my work and will support me in my re-election in November.